openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 getDsdsMode\(\): Promise\<DsdsMode\>

-Obtains the Dual Sim Dual Standby (DSDS) mode supported by the device.
+Obtains the DSDS mode supported by the device.
 This API uses a promise to return the result.

 **System API**: This is a system API.